 The website presented by a Fossil server has many hyperlinks.
-Even a modest project can have millions of pages in its tree, and many of those pages (for example diffs and annotations and ZIP archive of older check-ins) can be expensive to compute.
+Even a modest project can have millions of pages in its tree, and many of those pages (for example diffs and annotations and ZIP archives of older check-ins) can be expensive to compute.
 If a spider or bot tries to walk a website implemented by Fossil, it can present a crippling bandwidth and CPU load.

 The website presented by a Fossil server is intended to be used interactively by humans, not walked by spiders.
 This article describes the techniques used by Fossil to try to welcome human users while keeping out spiders.

 Every Fossil web session has a "user".
 For random passers-by on the internet (and for spiders) that user is "nobody".
 The "anonymous" user is also available for humans who do not wish to identify themselves.
 The difference is that "anonymous" requires a login (using a password supplied via a CAPTCHA) whereas "nobody" does not require a login.
 The site administrator can also create logins with passwords for specific individuals.